Terms and conditions - Fellowships

 - A fee cap applies to programmes offered under the open award category.
 Fellows are expected to fund the difference in cost.
 Candidates may be required to demonstrate provision of sufficient funds to cover the remaining tuition/programme fee costs;

-- The FCO reserves the right to reduce a Chevening Award or withdraw an award in instances where fellows are beneficiaries of other significant awards, bursaries, prizes or earned income.
+- The FCDO reserves the right to reduce a Chevening Award or withdraw an award in instances where fellows are beneficiaries of other significant awards, bursaries, prizes or earned income.

 - Funding additional to a Chevening Award

 a) Fellows must not accept any other form of publicly-funded award during the fellowship period and should not normally accept additional funding for purposes already covered by Chevening.